Execution Paths

 EXPR path

-- Scalar Polars filters run first on the full batch, reducing rows cheaply.
+- Scalar Polars filters run first.

 IO path